BIG-SA/BASH-Intro-2018/notes/1_bash.md

 {:.no_toc}

 1. Gain familiarity and confidence within the `bash` environment
-2. Learn how to navigate directories, as well as to copy, move & delete the files within them
+2. Learn how to navigate directories, as well as to copy, move and delete the files within them
 3. Look up the help page of a command needed to perform a specified task

 ## What is `bash`?